-7. Incentive Award Plan
+8. Incentive Award Plan

-The Company has adopted an incentive plan (the "Long Term Incentive Plan") that provides for the grant of equity awards to its employees, directors and consultants and those of the Company's affiliates.
-The Long Term Incentive Plan authorizes the grant of non-gualified and incentive stock options, restricted stock awards, restricted stock units, stock appreciation rights, dividend equivalents and other stock-based awards or cash-based awards.
-Shares of common stock will be authorized and reserved for issuance under the Long Term Incentive Plan.
-The Company has adopted an independent directors compensation plan (the "Independent Directors Compensation Plan"), a sub-plan of the Long Term Incentive Plan, pursuant to which each of the Company's independent directors received, subject to the plan's conditions and restrictions, an initial grant of 5,000 shares of restricted stock when the Company raised the minimum offering amount of \$2,000,000 in the offering.
-Each new independent director that subsequently joins the Company's board of directors will receive a grant of 5,000 shares of restricted stock upon his or her election to the Company's board of directors.
-In addition, on the date of each of the first four annual meetings of the Company's stockholders at which an independent director is re-elected to the Company's board of directors, he or she will receive an additional grant of 2,500 shares of restricted stock.
-Subject to certain conditions, the non-vested shares of restricted stock granted pursuant to the Independent Directors Compensation Plan will vest and become non-forfeitable in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to his or her death or disability, or (2) a change in control of the Company.
+The Company has adopted an incentive plan (the "Incentive Award Plan") that provides for the grant of equity awards to its employees, directors and consultants and those of the Company's affiliates.
+The Incentive Award Plan authorizes the grant of non-qualified and incentive stock options, restricted stock awards, restricted stock units, stock appreciation rights, dividend equivalents and other stock-based awards or cash-based awards.
+Shares of common stock will be authorized and reserved for issuance under the Incentive Award Plan.
+The Company has also adopted an independent directors compensation plan (the "Independent Directors Compensation Plan") pursuant to which each of the Company's independent directors was entitled, subject to the Independent Directors Compensation Plan's conditions and restrictions, to receive an initial grant of 5,000 shares of restricted stock when the Company raised the minimum offering amount of \$2,000,000 in the Offering.
+Each new independent director who subsequently joins the Company's board of directors will receive a grant of 5,000 shares of restricted stock upon his or her election to the Company's board of directors.
+In addition, on the date of each of the first four annual meetings of the Company's stockholders at which an independent director is reelected to the Company's board of directors, he or she will receive an additional grant of 2,500 shares of restricted stock.
+Subject to certain conditions, the non-vested shares of restricted stock granted pursuant to the Independent Directors Compensation Plan will vest and become non-forfeitable in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to his or her death or disability or (2) a change in control of the Company.
+As of December 31, 2016, there were 1,980,000 common shares remaining available for future issuance under the Incentive Award Plan and the Independent Directors Compensation Plan.